Changabang

-Changabang is a mountain in the Garhwal Himalaya of Uttarakhand, India.
+Changabang is a mountain in the Garhwal Himalayas of Uttarakhand, India.
 It is part of a group of peaks that form the northeast wall of the Nanda Devi Sanctuary.
 It is a particularly steep and rocky peak, and all routes on it are serious undertakings.
 It has been the site of many significant climbs.
 It does not have a high topographic prominence, being slightly lower than its near neighbour Kalanka to the east, and lower than many other peaks in the immediate vicinity, but its steep rocky profile has made it a more attractive destination than its elevation would indicate.
+Changabang loosely translated means "shining mountain" in Hindi.

+Climbing

 First ascent

 Changabang was first climbed on 4 June 1974 by an expedition led by Lt.
 Col Balwant Sandhu and Chris Bonington, via the Southeast Face, leading to the East Ridge.
 This is the easiest route on the mountain, and one of the few that is primarily a snow/ice climb, as opposed to a rock climb with some snow, ice, or mixed terrain.

 Notable ascents

-Other notable ascents include some of the hardest climbs ever done in the Himalaya.
+Other notable ascents include some of the hardest climbs ever done in the Himalayas.